eko/docker-symfony/README.md

 $ git clone https://github.com/eko/docker-symfony.git
 ```

-Next, put your Symfony application into `symfony` folder and do not forget to add `symfony.dev` in your `/etc/hosts` file.
+Next, put your Symfony application into `symfony` folder and do not forget to add `symfony.localhost` in your `/etc/hosts` file.

 Make sure you adjust `database_host` in `parameters.yml` to the database container alias "db"